 Geek’s Guide to the Galaxy is a podcast hosted by author David Barr Kirtley and produced by Lightspeed Magazine editor John Joseph Adams.
 The show features conversations about fantasy & science fiction in books, movies, games, and comics, as well as related subjects such as science, history, and critical thinking.
-The show has over 15,000 regular listeners and has racked up over 3 million total downloads.
+The show gets about 18,000 downloads per episode and has racked up over 6 million total downloads.

 Geek’s Guide to the Galaxy has appeared on recommended podcast lists from NPR, The Guardian, The A.V.
-Club, CBC Radio, io9, Omni, Medium, and Popular Mechanics.
+Club, BBC America, CBC Radio, io9, Omni, The Strand, Library Journal, and Popular Mechanics.
 CBC Radio writes, “You may not think a podcast about science fiction and fantasy would be the place to go for political insight, but — it is.
 Geek’s Guide to the Galaxy manages to be more insightful about politics than many pundits.”

 Our logo was designed by artist Blake Reynolds.
 Disclosure: Geek’s Guide to the Galaxy receives free review copies of many of the books we discuss, and occasionally free movie tickets or screeners.

 David Barr Kirtley and John Joseph Adams (with Diane Turnshek)